gataca-io/gataca.io/content/mdpages/gataca-wallet-terms-of-service.md

 Notwithstanding the foregoing, you acknowledge and accept that GATACA stores information (a) about Credentials that are issued by GATACA, for the sole purpose of providing the Service and (b) about Credentials that you explicitly consent to sharing with GATACA.

-# 7 DATA PROTECTION
+# 7 Data protection

 In accordance with the applicable data protection regulations, all Personal Data provided while using the Service will be processed in accordance with the provisions of the [Privacy Policy](https://gataca.io/privacy-policy) and, where applicable, the [Cookies Policy](https://gataca.io/cookie-policy).
 By using the Service, you acknowledge and accept the processing of such personal data and declare that all information or data provided is true, current and corresponds to reality.

-# 8 AMENDMENT AND TERMINATION
+# 8 Amendment and termination

 We may revise these Terms from time to time.
 If we do, those revised Terms will supersede prior versions.
 Unless we say otherwise, revisions will be effective upon the effective date indicated at the top of these Terms.
 We will strive to provide you electronic notice of any material revisions.
 For other revisions, we will update the effective date of these Terms at the top of the page.